 Family communication has an important role in the healthy functioning of family life.
 Families that practices healthy, open and frank communication experience higher-level of family satisfaction than families where couple and family members hardly open up.

 Religious adherence has a highly significant correlation to family.
-The family that spends enough time together for prayer, reading the word of God, and attending religious functions and rituals enjoy better family bonding than those family that do not gives importance to religious activities.
+The family that spends enough time together for prayer, reading the word of God, and attending religious functions and rituals enjoy better family bonding than those families that do not give importance to religious activities.

 People with higher educational qualifications determine the quality of life they live.
 The nitty-gritty of family life depends on the kinds of life they share and live day-to-day to the fullest because people who are well informed and well-read apply their learning and knowledge into practical life, as a result, they do better in their family relationship.

 Place of residence has no significant correlation with family.
-In contrary to what is believed that people shifting from rural to urban settings tend to lose their culture and value system, the study result revealed that people from rural and urban settings have a similar perceptions, belief,s and practices in regard to family life and family functioning.
+In contrary to what is believed that people shifting from rural to urban settings tend to lose their culture and value system.
+The study result revealed that people from rural and urban settings have a similar perception, belief,s and practices in regard to family life and family functioning.
 It is found out that level of income has a significant correlation to family.

 that media is use to the right purpose.

-It is revealed that level of education has significant impact on family.
-People with higher educational qualification determine the quality of life they live.
-People who are well informed and well read apply their learning and knowledge into practical life, as a result they do better in their family relationship.
+It is revealed that the level of education has significant impact on the family.
+People with higher educational qualifications determine the quality of life they live.
+People who are well informed and well-read apply their learning and knowledge into practical life, as a result, they do better in their family relationships.

 SUGGESTIONS FOR FURTHER RESEARCH

 A study on examining the Impact of select correlates on Marital Satisfaction will be worthwhile for a deeper understanding of the present family life.
-A case study on the impact of alcoholism on family could be undertaken to better understand its impact on family relationship.
-An Intervention study which includes family and quality of life among married couple could be undertake.
+A case study on the impact of alcoholism on the family could be undertaken to better understand its impact on family relationships.
+An Intervention study which includes family and quality of life among married couple could be undertaken.

 Family is a gift of God to human community.
 Family is an ideal type that transcends time and also gets transcend by the time.
 In this fast changing society, families need to be equipped to face the realities of today and tomorrow.
 The strength of the society or for that matter the future of human community depends on how families survive the onslaught of the present pathos.